noxthot/ss22_julia_workshop/pages/datascience/loading_data.md

  ```

 Let us split up the call `collect(zip(names(df_survey), eltype.(eachcol(df_survey))))` and explain each part:
-- the function `eachcol()` creates a vector-like object that allows iterating over each dataframe column
+- the function `eachcol()` creates a vector-like object that allows iterating over each dataframe column,
-- by using `eltype.()` we apply `eltype()` to each column.
+- by using `eltype.()` we apply `eltype()` to each column,
-- this returns a vector of column types but unfortunately we can not see the according column names
+- this returns a vector of column types but unfortunately we can not see the according column names,
-- to also get the names we use `names()`
+- to also get the names we use `names()`,
-- `zip` ties together the $n$-th column name with the $n$-th column type, but this function also returns an iterator which can not be printed immediately
+- `zip` ties together the $n$-th column name with the $n$-th column type, but this function also returns an iterator which can not be printed immediately,
-- finally `collect()` returns an array of all items within that iterator
+- finally `collect()` returns an array of all items within that iterator.

 \exercise{
  When having a look at the output it might seem like `Age`, `YearsCode` and `OrgSize` probably should also be of a numeric type.
 By applying `unique()` to each of these columns we will receive an array containing the unique elements within these columns.
 This helps us to explore the content and decide whether the columns' need to be converted to another data type.}